Pinecone offers a number of best practice tips for making the most of your use of the system. We’ve collected some of them here for your convenience.

 • Dimensionality: Consider the dimensionality of your vectors.
 Higher dimensions can offer more accuracy but require more resources.

 • Metadata: Store relevant metadata alongside vectors for more context during retrieval.
-Make sure to use selective metadata indexing to minimize performance impacts from having very high cardinality on your metadata.
+For pod-based indexes, make sure to use selective metadata indexing to minimize performance impacts from having very high cardinality on your metadata.
 For example, if you store individual email addresses of customers on each vector, we recommend against using those in metadata filtering as the resulting cardinality can impact write performance, and concurrent reads while those writes are being applied.

 • Namespaces: When indexing, try to use namespaces to keep your data among tenants separate, and do not use multiple indexes for this purpose.
 Namespaces are more efficient and more affordable in the long run.